jwestjohn03/Laplace-Equation-Numerical-Solvers/README.md

 **1D Laplace Equation**
 - Analytical solutions for standard boundary conditions.
-- Numerical solutions using finite difference methods.
+- Numerical solutions using Jacobi Iterations.
+- Visualization with scatter plots using Matplotlib

 **2D Laplace Equation**
-- Analytical solutions for separable boundary conditions (when applicable).
+- Analytical solutions for standard boundary conditions.
-- Numerical solutions using finite difference methods with iterative solvers (Jacobi, Gauss-Seidel).
+- Numerical solutions using jacobi Iterations

-**Visualization**
- - Plotting of numerical solutions using Matplotlib.
+- Visualization with heatmaps using Matplotlib
- - Contour and surface plots for 2D solutions.